-Across the Huangpu River (which is crisscrossed by 10 tunnels and 10 bridges) is the 1.5km riverfront promenade known as the Bund.
+Across the Huangpu River (crisscrossed by 10 tunnels and 10 bridges), visit the 1.5km riverfront promenade known as the Bund.
 Whether you walk, drive or take a boat cruise to see its 20 or more century-old buildings, it’s handy to have a guide or a brochure with information about each building.

 The labyrinthine Yu Garden is one of the city’s biggest attractions.
 Separated into small courtyards by dragon-shaped walls, the gardens were built in 1559 in traditional style and overflow with wooden pavilions, koi ponds, pagodas, stunning trees and a 12-metre-high rockery.
-Outside are beautiful wooden bridge and a crowded shopping bazaar that, despite being overrun with tourists, is worth braving.
+Outside you’ll find a beautiful wooden bridge and a crowded shopping bazaar.
+Despite being overrun with tourists, it’s worth braving.
 From here, escape into the narrow alleys of the Old Town and the markets on Yuyuan Street.

-In complete contrast are the European concessions, designated areas of the city that were granted to foreign countries in Shanghai the 1800s.
+The European concessions are designated areas of the city that were granted to foreign countries in Shanghai the 1800s.
 Shanghai operated as a treaty port, which meant that foreign countries had their own jurisdictions; the respective neighbourhoods subsequently developed strong cultural identities.
 Taking a self-guided walking tour around the tree-lined back streets feels, at times, like strolling through a European city.

 Many people head for Xintiandi, where upmarket boutiques and restaurants have gentrified the traditional 19thcentury shikumen houses.
 (Shikumen is a traditional Shanghainese architectural style marked by grey-and-red-brick walls and arches.)
 Ironically, this lavish commercial area was also the location of the First Congress of the Chinese Communist Party.

-Amongst the myriad shopping and tailoring options, it’s hard to beat the AP Markets in the basement of the Shanghai Science and Technology Museum.
+Amongst the myriad shopping and tailoring options, it’s hard to beat the AP Markets.
+It’s located in the basement of the Shanghai Science and Technology Museum.
 Directly accessible by the Metro station named after the museum, the markets are the place to bargain hard for knock-off goods including clothes, shoes and leather handbags.
-Take a suitcase, or buy one, to take home your purchases.
+Take a suitcase, or buy one, to take home your China purchases.

-Finally, Shanghai’s restless energy is best on display in the warren of laneways known as Tian Zi Fang, a bohemian mix of studios, cafés and quirky shops all hemmed inside narrow alleys teeming with atmosphere.
+Finally, see Shanghai’s – and China’s – restless energy on display in the warren of laneways known as Tian Zi Fang.
+This bohemian mix of studios, cafés and quirky shops spreads across narrow alleys teeming with atmosphere.
 Whether you’re shopping or not, it’s a unique neighbourhood to get lost in.

 Day trips from Shanghai

-It’s the home of China’s famed West Lake, a domestic tourist magnet and an area of natural beauty (when the smog cooperates, of course).
+Hangzhou is the home of China’s famed West Lake.
+This domestic tourist magnet is an area of natural beauty (when the smog cooperates, of course).
 Catch misty scenes of tai chi being performed on the water’s edge at sunrise, drink a cup of longjing tea made with leaves plucked in nearby plantations, tour the many temples and monasteries that dot the area, and book a seat at Impression West Lake, a spectacular outdoor performance directed by Zhang Yimou, the mastermind behind the 2008 Beijing Summer Olympics opening and closing ceremonies.

-Trace the steps of artists, scholars and Chinese high society through gardens, canals and arched bridges in this busy but picturesque town.
+Trace the steps of artists, scholars and the high society of China through gardens, canals and arched bridges in this busy but picturesque town.
 Express trains can get you from Shanghai to Suzhou in less than 30 minutes.
 Highlights include the West Garden Temple, the Taoist Temple of Mystery, and an hour-long boat ride around the outer canal every evening starting from the Renmin Bridge.